Bee Cave vs Sycamore Springs Elementary: Same Score, $65K Price Gap

 You might lean toward Bee Cave Elementary if:

-• You want a shorter commute to central Austin
+• You want a shorter commute to Austin or to the southwest tech corridor

 You might lean toward Sycamore Springs Elementary if: